 A simple way to instill trust, discipline, and excitement is to address the difference between arriving and starting practice.

 ARRIVING to practice or a game, takes on three levels.
-Coaches are able to connect with players with players on an emotional level by checking in; the players are able to prepare physically with warming up and stretching; and players prepare themselves mentally by conversing with teammates.
+Coaches are able to connect with players on an emotional level by checking in; the players are able to prepare physically with warming up and stretching; and players prepare themselves mentally by conversing with teammates.

 STARTING on the other hand, says Dr. Bell is when the team should be “focused and dialed in”.